 The tour will start with a visit to the renowned Versailles Gardens, a fine example of 17th century French landscaping covering an area of more than 800 hectares.
 Use this free time to take mesmerising photos, souvenir shopping or simply relax on the Royal Lawns.
-Then visit the famous ‘Louvre Museum’ and have the opportunity to view the renowned painting of ‘Mona Lisa’ (entrance not included).
+Then embark on a journey to the top floor of Eiffel Tower for stunning views of Paris.
 Later, visit Fragonard’s perfume museum to purchase some unique French fragrances, soaps, candles and more.
 During your orientation tour, cover many of the most famous monuments in Paris.
 Enjoy the famous illuminations of Paris during your night tour.
-This panoramic tour will cover the spectacular ‘Eiffel Tower’, the most impressive structure at night, the ‘Champs Élysées’, the beautiful ‘Arc de Triomphe’, ‘Place de la Concorde’ and many other historic buildings.
+This panoramic tour will cover the spectacular ‘Eiffel Tower’, the most impressive structure at night, the ‘Champs Elysees’, the beautiful ‘Arc de Triomphe’, ‘Place de la Concorde’ and many other historic buildings.

 Disneyland® Resort Paris

 Today depart for the world famous Disneyland® Resort Paris.
 Here enjoy a fun and adventurous day out; choose between Disneyland® Park; which explores five themed lands

 filled with Disney classic stories and fairytales or Walt Disney Studios® Park; the behind-the scenes destination sensation allowing you to experience movie and cinema sets coming to life.

 Check out and proceed to the CDG airport.
 Tour ends at the airport at 0800 am approximately.
 (Group will be dropped at CDG Airport - Terminal 2 only) It time to bid farewell to your new friends you made on tour.B

 2018 USD Dates & Prices

 Price per person based on 2/3 adults sharing a room